danielaags/ColFeatures/README.md

 # ColFeatures
 Matlab software that allows bacteria colony identification, data extraction and classification/clustering.
 Check the READMEBeforeUse file for more information on installation and usage.

+Now an python script is also available.
+Check Python folder.